Photosynthetic Bacteria (PSB): Benefits for Medaka Tubs and Aquariums

 Applications Beyond Aquariums

-Moreover, PSBs can produce useful compounds.
-These include Coenzyme Q10, carotenoids, polyphosphates, and PHB.
-These substances are valuable in medicine, beauty products, and agriculture.
+PSBs can also produce useful compounds such as Coenzyme Q10, carotenoids, polyphosphates, and PHB.
+These have applications in areas like medicine, cosmetics, and agriculture.